 Once you do examples for others (You Tube), then move to school scenarios and other real-life scenarios.
-For example I might ask a learner, “would be appropriate or inappropriate for for a student to go to the cafeteria and wait in line patiently for lunch?” or I could ask the client “would it be appropriate or inappropriate for a student to go to the library and sing at the top of their lungs?”
+For example I might ask a learner, “would be expected or unexpected for a student to go to the cafeteria and wait in line patiently for lunch?” or I could ask the client “would it be expected or unexpected for a student to go to the library and sing at the top of their lungs?”

-I would also demonstrate some appropriate versus inappropriate behaviors.
-When my learners can tell me what I’m doing wrong, they get to be in charge.
+I would also demonstrate both types of behaviors.
+When my learners can tell me what I’m doing wrong or differently, they get to be in charge.
 This is highly motivating for my students!

 Goal Three: Learning How Our Behaviors Impact Others

 Camille will use a visual map to determine how behaviors impact other people, and explain how this may happen in 5 everyday situations, with 4 out of 5 accuracy in structured activities with 2-3 clinician visual/verbal prompts.

 Using a visual can help students learn how their behavior impacts other people.
 You can draw a simple flow chart to highlight the following:

 - An action (like yelling at the library)

 - How that action impacts the thoughts of others (teachers, peers)

 - What will the action/thoughts make others think about you?